 Our Top 3 in 2015 Technology

 1) Human Performance Improvement (HPI): The art of creating competitive advantage via hardware and software.
-This categories strength is in its ability to demonstrably compare 'with HPI' and 'without HPI' in side by side use cases.
+This categories strength is in its ability to demonstrably compare with and without in everyday activities.
 This categories current weakness is its cost of scaling organization-wide.

 2) IoT: This commonly in-the-press categories strength comes from having scope of application that covers nearly every imaginable industry.
-The current front runner segment of this category is consumer product features.
-Applications include everything from the garage door to medical devices.
+Applications include everything from a garage door to medical devices.

 3) DNA: Discrete Numerical Architecture is a conceptual framework that allows governments to more efficiently work with numbers (barcodes, short-range wireless, hashtags, assets).
-What makes this framework interesting is its use of blockchain technology making it the first publically acknowledged application of bitcoin code in government use (CMA 2015, London).
+What makes this framework interesting is its use of blockchain technology and being the first publically acknowledged application of blockchain technology in government use (CMA 2015, London).